thomasbarrett/uint/README.md

 ```

 ## Multiplication
-Since the result of multiplication is far larger than `p`, we implement
-modular multiplication using the following algorithm.
-Since big integer
+The naiive implementation for modular multiplication can be simply defined
+using a single multiplication and division operation.
+Since our library
-division is used, this operation is slower than big integer division.
+benchmarks suggest that integer division is around 50x slower than
+multiplication the vast majority of computation is spent performing the divison
+operation.
+The pseudo-code for the naiive algorithm is given below.

 ```
 Given two N digit numbers a and b and prime p:
     declare q[N], r[N]